mnot/I-D/uri-get-off-my-lawn/draft.md

 ---------

-Scheme definitions define the presence, format, and semantics of a path component in URIs; all other specifications MUST NOT constrain, define structure or semantics for them.
+Scheme definitions define the presence, format, and semantics of a path component in URIs; all other specifications MUST NOT constrain, define structure or semantics for any path component.

 The only exception to this requirement is registered "well-known" URIs, as specified by {{RFC5785}}.